dasenath/Emission-Time-Series-Forecasting/README.md

 # Greenhouse Gas Emissions: Analysis & Forecasting

 This project analyzes the Our World in Data (OWID) CO₂ and greenhouse gas emissions dataset to extract insights and build forecasting models.
 The primary goal was to explore the historical trends of greenhouse gases (CO₂, CH₄, N₂O) and their relationship with temperature, population, and GDP, and to apply time series forecasting models.
 This is my first time series project, and the primary focus was on learning the foundational concepts and building end-to-end pipelines for exploratory analysis and forecasting.
+This project only explores univariant time series analysis.

 ## About the data
 The project uses the dataset “CO₂ and Greenhouse Gas Emissions” sourced from the websites [World Bank Group Data 360](https://data360.worldbank.org/en/dataset/OWID_CB) ([GitHub Page](https://github.com/owid/co2-data)).
 The dataset captures an extensive list of datapoints, however for the scope of the project we focus on the following: